drpebis/MSSA_Projects/README.md

 # MSSA_Projects
 Collection of various projects I've made while in MSSA

+-ASP.NET Core MVC Collections (30 Sept 19)
+A simple web app using a database to store payroll information about employees.

 -Key Value Store (11 Sept 19)
 Application involving the usage of structs, and object arrays.